Learn a New Language Online for Free Using Duolingo

 Because Duolingo has a test out option, it can be beneficial for both someone who needs to brush up on their language skills as well as someone who's brand new to the language.

 There's also a section at Duolingo called Stories that's perfect for intermediate and advanced language learners.
 You can red mini-stories in the language you're learning and then take a quiz over the story to find out how much you understood.
-Right now Duolingo Stories is only available in Spanish and Portuguese but more language should be added soon.
+Duolingo Stories is available in Spanish, French, German, and Portuguese, but more language might be added in the future.

 A user account isn't required to use Duolingo, but it's recommended if you want to keep track of your progress.